rohan-kumar1998/open-vpn-scripts/readme.md

-# Automate login and disconnecting of openvpen connections
+# Automate login and disconnecting of openvpn connections

 ## TO SETUP